XRPLF/xrpl-dev-portal/content/tutorials/production-readiness/look-up-transaction-results.md

 Most of the metadata is contained in [the `AffectedNodes` array](transaction-metadata.html#affectednodes).
 What to look for in this array depends on the type of transaction.
 Almost every transaction modifies the sender's [AccountRoot object][] to destroy the XRP [transaction cost](transaction-cost.html) and increase the [account's Sequence number](basic-data-types.html#account-sequence).

 **Info:** One exception to this rule is for [pseudo-transactions](pseudo-transaction-types.html), which aren't sent from a real account and thus do not modify an AccountRoot object.
 There are other exceptions that modify an AccountRoot object without changing its `Balance` field: [free key reset transactions](transaction-cost.html#key-reset-transaction) do not change the sender's XRP balance; and in the unlikely scenario that a transaction causes an account to receive exactly as much XRP as it destroys, the account's Balance shows no net change.
-(The transaction cost is reflected elsewhere in the metadata, from wherever the account received the XRP.)
+(The net decrease in XRP occurs elsewhere in the metadata, debited from wherever the account sent the XRP.)

 This example shows the full response from step 1 above.
 See if you can figure out what changes it made to the ledger: